vizdotlife/vizdotlife.github.io/_posts/newest_posts/2022-08-25-unique-sounds-of-san-francisco.md

 ## Fog Horns on Golden Gate Bridge
 ![](/images/sounds/cable-car-ride.png)

-A next step in this project was to wake up super early on a foggy Saturday morning to record the fog horns on Golden Gate Bridge.
+One of the most memorable days for me in this project was waking up super early on a foggy Saturday morning to record the fog horns on Golden Gate Bridge.

-Coming soon...

 ![](/images/sounds/fog-horns-chart-1.png)